 Like tree squirrels, chipmunks live in wooded areas and trees, while ground squirrels prefer to live, feed, and burrow in grassy areas like yards, pastures, and golf courses.

 5. What diseases do ground squirrels carry?

 Like most rodent pests, ground squirrels carry a host of dangerous diseases, including rabies, the bubonic plague, and leptospirosis.

 Many of these diseases can spread to domestic animals or humans, so it’s wise to take steps to eliminate ground squirrels as soon as you notice an infestation.

-The presence of ground squirrels can be so frustrating that you might find yourself just wanting to kill the pests.
+The presence of ground squirrels can be so frustrating that you might just want to kill the pests.
 This is understandable, but it’s not always the best way.
 Shooting squirrels, for example, is a slow and expensive process.

-Are Ground Squirrels Taking Over Your SF Bay Area Yard?
+Are Ground Squirrels Taking Over Your San Francisco Bay Area Yard?
 We’re Here to Help!

 Tolerating ground squirrels just isn’t an option.
 After all, the pests can cause thousands of dollars of damage to your property.
 Plus, they can carry fleas and diseases and attract unwelcome visitors like coyotes.